riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 });
 {% endhighlight %}

-Need to update code that refers to the route.
+Finally we need to update code that refers to the old `listCustomers` route to refer to the new `customerIndex` route instead.

 #####/packages/customertracker-list/lib/client/templates/list-customers.js
 {% highlight JavaScript %}